jys673/Synergy30/README.md

 Synergy 3.0+ is a prototype of SM-HPC (Statistic Multiplexed High Performance Computing) System.
 Unlike existing HPC systems, SM-HPC focuses on harnessing volatile resources.
 The goal is to allow SM-HPC applications to gain performance and reliability at the same time when adding computing nodes and networks.

 The Synergy3.0 runtime is under ~/synergy/bin.
 It should be included in $PATH. $SNG_PATH should point to ~/synergy.
 Source code are installed under the directory "synergy".
 A single "makefile" compiles all.
+File "GettingStarted" is a user's manual primer.

 The sample applications are packaged in a separate Synergy3.0+Apps.tar.gz file.
 Uncompressed, there are two subdirectories: